DanielTheEntomologist/MyPrivateSite/README.md

-This repository contains source code of my private site.
+This repository contains source code of [my private site](borowiecki.info).
-Created using Django, Bootstrap CSS and Vanilla JS,
+Created using Django, Bootstrap CSS and Vanilla JS.
 #
 This repository contains the source code for my personal site.
 Built with Django, Bootstrap CSS, and Vanilla JS, it is my first foray into web development.